MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/change-management-solution-overiew.md

 ms.topic: conceptual
 ---

-# Provide an overview of the solution
+# Provide overviews of projects and solutions during Dynamics 365 implementation projects

 For business application projects, it's common for the implementation project to start before [the project organization](change-management-project-organization.md) has been started.
 Often, [assessments](change-management-assessing-business-process-change.md) are done as part of the selection process.
 In addition, high-level scope, risks, and problem areas might have been identified during the sales cycle or the discovery phase of the project.